lrd2139/KebabCase/README.md

 Our goal is to make this API as flexible and inclusive as possible, accommodating the diverse needs of underserved communities.
 Over time, we plan to expand the service to support a broader range of housing options and criteria, making it a valuable and reliable resource for those seeking affordable, inclusive housing options.

+#### Personal Contributions

+This project was a collaborative team effort, with each team member playing a key role in its development.
+My contributions focused on both backend and frontend aspects to ensure a seamless user experience:

+- Developed several core API methods and wrote corresponding unit tests.
+- Refactored and updated the API structure as the project evolved, improving maintainability.
+- Designed the frontend with a user-friendly and scalable interface to effectively display data.
+- Implemented frontend functionality that clearly and comprehensively showcased API capabilities.

 ## API Usage Instructions